jarodchristiansen/jarodchristiansen/README.md

 ## Let's Talk

-I'm currently open to **Senior Frontend** and **Senior Full-Stack** roles — particularly at companies where search, recommendations, or AI-powered product experiences are central, not an afterthought.
+I'm currently open to **Senior Frontend** and **Senior Full-Stack** roles; particularly at companies where elegant UIs, RAG, or AI-powered product experiences are central, not an afterthought.

 📧 &nbsp;jarodchristiansendevelopment@gmail.com
 🌐 &nbsp;[jarod-christiansen.vercel.app](https://jarod-christiansen.vercel.app)